lifeparticle/JS-Cheatsheet/README.md

 console.log(name); // Dariana Trahan
 ```

-Prior to the execution of the code, the interpreter move the definition of functions, variables, or classes to the top of their scope.
+Prior to the execution of the code, the interpreter moves the definition of functions, variables, or classes to the top of their scope.
 This process is known as JavaScript hoisting.
 It does not take the value.

 ```js
 name = "Dariana Trahan";